 F72011-2013: Develop online videos to provide library software training for patrons.

-Goal 3: Regularly evaluate existing and emerging technology to assure the best possible public service.
+Goal 3: Regularly evaluate existing and emerging technology to assure the best possible public service

-Objectives:
+Objectives: Provide continuing education through professional venues

-Keep current with professional and trade journals.
+Action Steps: Keep current with professional and trade journals

-Action Steps;

 FY2011-2013: Continue to subscribe to online journals pertaining to technology and media.

-Attend conferences, trade-shows and participate in online training via webinars.
+Action Steps: Attend conferences, trade-shows and participate in online training via webinars

-Action Steps:

-Budget for staff participation in attending conferences.
+FY2011-2013: Budget for staff participation in attending conferences.

-Action Steps:

-FY2011: Web Librarian to attend Internet Librarian conference and Library staff to receive appropriate training.
+FY2011: Web Librarian to attend Internet Librarian conference and Library staff to receive appropriate training in emerging technologies, evaluating and implementing new tools, and developing effective training for patrons on new technologies.

-FY2011-2013: Continue to encourage staff participation in training seminars and webinars.
+FY2011-2013: Continue to encourage staff participation in technology based training seminars and webinars to further their digital literacy.

-Research and review potential new technologies.
+Action Steps: Research and review potential new technologies

-Action Steps:

 FY2011-2013: Consider technology applications such as online library card registration, online payment of fines and online receipt of donations.

-FY2011-2013: Create a “Technology Sandbox” to introduce new technologies to staff at weekly manager’s meetings so that staff can evaluate and determine the validity of acquiring the technology for system wide use.
+FY2011-2013: Create a “Technology Sandbox” to introduce new technologies to staff at weekly managers’ meetings so that staff can evaluate and determine the validity of acquiring the technology for system wide use.

-Replace and add new peripherals.
+Action Steps: Replace and add new peripherals

-Action Steps:

-FY2011-2013: Continues to research and explore new hardware to replace outdated equipment to enhance public service.
+FY2011-2013: Continue to research and explore new hardware to replace outdated equipment to enhance public service.

-Regularly update goals and objective of the Library Technology Plan
+Action Steps: update goals and objective of the Library Technology Plan

-FY2011-2013: Technology Planning Committee and Library monitor progress and update plan as needed.
+FY2011-2013: Technology Planning Committee and Library monitor progress and update plan on a quarterly basis.

 Goal 4: Develop and implement electronic resources to provide information, recreational learning and computer access to people of all ages.

 Objectives: Increase the number of computer stations that provide educational and recreational learning opportunities for children, teens and adult.
-The

-Action Steps:
+Action Steps: Provide greater access to productivity and creativity technology tools

 FY2011-2013: Maintain performance of computers by replacing old computers based on established schedule.